Phialophora gregata: Management

-The easiest and most effective way to protect against Brown Stem Rot in soybeans is crop rotation.
+The easiest and most effective way to protect against brown stem rot in soybeans is crop rotation.
 Phialophora gregata has no overwintering structures but instead lives in plant debris.
 Due to this, waiting until plant debris has decomposed (at least one full growing season) is the most effective way to control this disease.
 In cases of severe infection 2–3 years without planting soybeans in infected fields may be necessary.

 Disease resistance

-Given the presence of Phialophora gregata on much of the nation’s soybean acres, research and development have gone into selecting soybean varieties that have greater resistance to BSR, although not immunity.
+Given the sizable impact of Phialophora gregata on commercial soybean yields, research and development have gone into selecting soybean varieties that have greater resistance to BSR, although not immunity.

 Brown stem rot has the uncanny ability to produce yield loss even without obvious symptoms.

-Higher rated BSR tolerance in beans can be selected for when choosing a variety to be grown.
-Genetic Resistance should not be relied upon when expected BSR pressure is high.
-Additionally, choosing varieties higher rated for tolerance against soybean Cyst nematode can be effective.
+Higher-rated BSR tolerance in beans can be selected for when choosing a variety to be grown.
+Genetic resistance should not be relied upon when expected BSR pressure is high.
+Additionally, choosing varieties higher rated for tolerance against soybean cyst nematode can be effective.